 At first glance, you might mistake a tortillon for a blending stump.
 If that happens, don’t feel too bad about it, this is a common mistake.
 Tortillons strongly resemble blending stumps, and they’re even used for the same purpose.

 When the tip begins to dull, can you sharpen it?
 No, but once again, just get another one.
-Tortillons are an inexpensive artist tool that you should use as a supplement to blending stumps.
+Tortillons are an inexpensive artist tool you should use to supplement blending stumps.

 What Are Tortillions Made of?

 Tortillons are also made from paper, but they are made from tightly wound sheets of paper.
-They are made with a point, but that point will tend to dull rather quickly with use.
+They are made with a point, but that point tends to dull quickly with use.

 What Do You Use Tortillons For?

 Tortillons are an artist tool used for blending dry mediums.
-Whether it’s charcoal, graphite, colored pencils, or anything else, you can use tortillons to blend it.
+You can use tortillons to blend it, charcoal, graphite, colored pencils, or anything else.

 Tortillons are often favored by artists who enjoy drawing and sketching on location.
-If you like to bring a sketchbook with you, tortillons are small enough to fit in your pocket, giving you access to a blending tool when you aren’t at home or in your studio.
+If you like to bring a sketchbook, tortillons are small enough to fit in your pocket, giving you access to a blending tool when you aren’t at home or in your studio.

 Tortillons can be used instead of blending stumps, but artists often use them as a supplement for their blending stumps.